Documentation

 println!("Matrix size: {}", matrix.size());

 This matrix is the bridge between geospatial data and optimization.
-A VRP solver can use it as the cost model for sequencing stops, estimating arrival times, and comparing alternative route plans.
+A VRP solver can use it as the cost model for sequencing stops, estimating arrival times, comparing alternative route plans, and reporting the route distance associated with the fastest-time path.

 Step 5: Route Individual Pairs